browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 ## Modifying the Kernel Code

-The kernel from our first attempt is modified by add a loop over i inside the kernel itself with a range defined such that each kernel performs (roughly) 1/16th of the computational work in calculating c[i].
-The workload is not guaranteed to be exactly evenly distributed unless the total vector size n is commensurate with 16.
-However the distribution is as close to even for the non-comensurate cast as possible.
-The complete modifications are shown below for our second matrix-vector-multiply kernel.
+The kernel from our first attempt is modified by adding a loop over `i` inside the kernel itself with a range defined such that each kernel performs (roughly) 1/16th of the computational work in calculating `c[i]`.
+The workload is not guaranteed to be exactly evenly distributed unless the total vector size `n` is commensurate with 16.
+However the distribution is as close to even for the non-commensurate cast as possible.
+The complete modifications are shown below for our second matrix-vector multiply kernel.

 ~~~~~~~
 /* matvecmult_kern2.cl */